 The Department of Biblical Studies provides guidance for the effective preparation for ministries of teachers, missionaries, church leaders, and other ministering personnel.
 There are seven baccalaureate emphases offered.
 Each of these emphases is designed to prepare students for graduate and professional study of the Word, as well as for support ministries in churches and in other Christian organizations.

 Each emphasis is overseen by one or more of the Bible faculty, as listed in parentheses below:

-The Master's Institute (Tom Halstead)
+The Master's Institute Award of Achievement (Tom Halstead)

-TESOL Award of Achievement (Tom Halstead)
+TESOL Certificate (Tom Halstead)

 The purpose of the TESOL (Teaching English to Speakers of Other Languages) program is to provide students with the theory, skills, and experience needed to competently instruct adult students in the skills of the English language.
-This program is designed for students who wish to participate in cross-cultural ministry in the United States or abroad using the recognized profession of teaching English.
+It is designed for students who wish to participate in cross-cultural ministry in the United States or abroad using the recognized profession of teaching English.

-Bible General (Abner Chou)
+Bible General (Tom Halstead)